uedaLabR/nanoDoc/README.md

 please download the preculculate weight from repository weight5mer_1/weight5mer_2 and merge inner directory to /weight5mer

 #### result_output format:
-  output file consist of 11 column
+  output file consist of 11 columns

   pos - genomic position
   5mer - 5mer composition at the site